 digital environments.

-The right to freedom of assembly and association is the subject of
+The right to freedom of assembly and association online is the subject of

 increasing discussions and analysis.
-In 2016, the Council of Europe
+Especially since social media played an important role in several revolutions in 2011, which has led to increasing and ever more sophisticated attacks by autocratic governments on online communities and other associational activities occurring on the Internet [RutzenZenn].In 2016, the Council of Europe

 published a report, "Report by the Committee of experts on cross-